-For those of you lucky enough to have an upcoming trip planned to Cama Beach, we’ve got some tips to help you make the most of your cabin stay.
-My sister Lesley just returned from a quiet, peaceful three-night stay in a waterfront cabin, and has shared her impressions and practical tips with us.
-Thanks, Lesley!
+For those of you lucky enough to have an upcoming trip planned to Cama Beach State Park’s cool waterfront cabins, we’ve got some tips to help you make the most of your cabin stay.
+Our associate Lesley just returned from a quiet, peaceful three-night stay in a waterfront cabin, and shares her impressions and practical tips below.

 My overall impression of the cabins at Cama Beach State Park?
 They live up to the hype.
 This is an incredible escape during the off-season months.
 The value is simply sensational (our deluxe waterfront cabin was just $41 a night–about half the price we’d have paid in the summer months).